ihsn/sdcAppDocs/utility.rst

 	E.g. regression on age if age is recoded in 5-year intervals.

 In order to do so, it is posible to export the dataset at any point in *sdcApp*.
-See Export dataset.
+See the Section `Export anonymized dataset <export.html>`__ to learn how to export a dataset from *sdcApp*.
+The microdata can be exported at any intermediate stata in the SDC process.
 Several datasets can be exported after applying different methods with different parameters settings to compare the information loss resulting from the anonymization.
 This information can be used to select the anonymization methods as well as to inform the user about the implications of the anonymization on